sone0123/webpractice/README.md

 # A Notes on HTML/CSS/JavaScript

-The Website to Practice HTML/CSS/JavaScript
+A website to practice HTML, CSS, and JavaScript.

 - https://sone0123.github.io/webpractice